 Peruvian Ginseng is an ancient medicinal root that has long been popular for boosting energy, fertility and sexual performance.
 However it is also strongly associated with helping to reduce anxiety and symptoms of depression, particularly in menopausal women and when related to PMS6.

 Known as the energy vitamin, B12 is crucial to energy metabolism, a healthy brain and immune system.
 More research is needed, but lower levels correlate with increased depression7.
 B12 deficiency is more common in the elderly and those on a mostly plant-based diet.

 Vitamins C, B1, B3, B6 & B9 are also linked to depression8, and being water soluble need to be topped-up daily.
 A good-quality daily multivitamin is a convenient way to support a healthy diet and keep levels of these vitamins sufficient, as well as many other nutrients.

-The ‘King’ of Ayurvedic herbs, Ashwagandha is thought to have several significant health benefits, however it is probably best known for reducing stress, anxiety & insomnia.
-There are several relatively large-scale clinical studies that appear to support these claims 10,11,12.
+The ‘King’ of Ayurvedic herbs, Ashwagandha is thought to have several significant health benefits, however it is probably best known for reducing stress, anxiety & insomnia; particularly when related to the menopause.
+There are several large-scale clinical studies that support these claims10,11,12.

-A genuine superfood delivering omega 3,6,9 fatty-acids, various essential minerals, GLA fats, vitamin E and boasting powerful antioxidant/anti-inflammatory properties; The nutrients founds in Hemp Seeds might help improve mood and reduce PMS and menopause symptoms13.
+A genuine superfood delivering omega 3,6,9 fatty-acids, various essential minerals, GLA fats, vitamin E and boasting powerful antioxidant/anti-inflammatory properties; The nutrients founds in Hemp Seed Oil might help improve mood and reduce PMS and menopause symptoms13.